itsthepo/python/loggen/readme.md

-# This script was meant to facilitate easy log ingestion for SIEM vendors leveraging an opensource python module '[log-generator](https://pypi.org/project/log-generator/)'.
+# This script was meant to facilitate easy log ingestion for SIEM vendors leveraging an opensource python module '[log-generator](https://pypi.org/project/log-generator/)'. *At this time, it does NOT support json formatted logs.
+I am working on a few workarounds!*

 This is meant to be a quick and easy way to send data to your POV instances or demo environments.
 If you would like to contribute to the log sources, submit a pull request!
 The SE community will thank you :pray: